 On special occasions every now and then, it's okay to have 1 extra drink.

 If you choose to drink, keep the amount of alcohol you drink within the recommended limits.
 Drinking at the upper limits should only happen once in a while, not every day or week.
-And on at least a couple of days each week, don't drink any alcohol at all.
+Plan non-drinking days every week to avoid developing a habit.

 Keep in mind that a safe amount of alcohol for one person may be too much for another.
 Because of things like age, sex, weight, and health history, alcohol can affect people differently.
 If you're an adult who doesn't weigh a lot, is younger than 25 or older than 65, or isn't used to drinking, you need to be even more careful about how much alcohol you drink.